-- Accommodation: 7 nights in characterful 4* riads, kasbahs and hotels.
-Accommodation has been carefully chosen to create an indulgent rich, safe cultural experience
+- Accommodation: 7 nights in characterful riads, kasbahs and hotels - the accommodation has been carefully chosen to create an indulgent-rich, safe cultural experience

 - Meals: Breakfasts where stated

-- Watching the Djemaa el-Fna burst to life with acrobats, magicians and storytellers
+- Watch the Djemaa el-Fna burst to life with acrobats, magicians and storytellers

-- Learning about the life of the friendly and hospitable Berber people
+- Learn about the life of the friendly and hospitable Berber people

-- Spending time in the High Atlas Mountains with views of Mt Toubkal
+- Spend time in the High Atlas Mountains with views of Mt Toubkal

-- Watching fishing nets being mended and traditional boats being constructed in the hugely atmospheric fishing port of Essaouira
+- Watch fishing nets being mended and traditional boats being constructed in the hugely atmospheric fishing port of Essaouira

-- Exploring the ancient kasbah of Ait Ben Haddou
+- Explore the ancient kasbah of Ait Ben Haddou

-- Seizing the opportunity to try surfing, kite surfing, camel trekking or quad biking
+- Seize the opportunity to experience mule trekking, kite surfing, camel riding and quad biking

 - When can we go?
 All year round